 In the Wild West, people tended to be known by nicknames, often referring to their occupation.
 Just ask Doc Holliday — he was a dentist as well as a gunfighter.

 Once a historical figure becomes a legendary figure, sometimes within their own lifetime, they often end up going by a title.
-Some examples are Augustus Caesar, The Buddha, Christ, Mahatma Gandhi, Genghis Khan, and any Chinese philosopher whose name ends in "Tzu".
+Some examples are Emperor Augustus Augustus Caesar, The Buddha, Jesus Christ, Mahatma Gandhi, Genghis Khan, and any Chinese philosopher whose name ends in "Tzu".

 Some figures' real names in the Biblical tales have never been recorded and their very existence is shady at best, so people know them only by a moniker: the Roman soldier who pierced Christ on the Cross is just "Longinus" ("the lancer"), while "Veronica" meant just "true image".